Make water change colors!

 Mixing citric acid with sodium carbonate Na2CO3 produces carbon dioxide CO2, and this gas forms bubbles in the solution.

-First, prepare the pH indicator thymol blue solution.
+First, prepare a solution of a pH indicator thymol blue.

 Now, prepare samples of compounds that will influence the solution’s pH in different ways.

 Add the pH indicator solution to each of the samples.

-pH indicators are substances which, when added to a solution, change color corresponding to the solution’s pH value.
-One can determine a solution’s pH according to the indicator color.
+pH indicators are substances which, when added to a solution, change color in accordance with the solution’s pH.
+One can determine a solution’s pH by the indicator color.

 Thymol blue colors a solution depending on its acidity.

 Dispose of solid waste together with household garbage.
 Pour solutions down the sink.
 Wash with an excess of water.

 What is pH?

 Aqueous solutions consist of more than just water H2O — they contain other molecules and ions as well. pH is an important solution characteristic determined by the concentrations of hydrogen H+ and hydroxide OH– ions.

 If a solution has an excess of hydroxide ions OH– , its pH will be higher than 7.
 It is said that such solutions are basic, or alkaline.

 Combined, H+ and OH– ions form water molecules H2O .
 Thus, if there is no excess of H+ or OH–, the pH of the solution will be equal to water — 7.
 Such solutions are neutral.

 Lastly, if a solution has an excess of H+ ions, its pH will be lower than 7.
 Such solutions are acidic.

 How do different substances affect pH?

 Many substances will not influence solution pH at all.
 For example, neither sucrose (sugar) C12H22O11 nor table salt NaCl will make water more acidic or alkaline.
 In other words, if we add some sugar or table salt to a solution, the concentration of H+ or OH– ions in this solution won’t change.

 Some substances dissolved in water will add H+ or OH– ions to the solution.
 For example, the citric acid H3C6H5O7 from the experiment splits into ions C6H5O73– and H+ .
 The latter decreases the solution pH.